-You see briznit, like a farmer, I’ve been tilling the fields working hard to plant seeds of faith and setting up a pond as a reserve just in case the rain doesn’t come as scheduled.
-In doing that, I had the confidence to take a 2-week vacation that had me in a Lamborghini and two Rolls Royces in Miami and on a luxury yacht in the Bahamas.
+You see briznit, like a farmer, I’d been tilling the fields working hard to plant seeds of faith and setting up a pond as a reserve just in case the rain doesn’t come as scheduled.
+In doing that, I had the confidence to take a 2-week vacation that had me in a Lamborghini and Rolls Royces in Miami and on a luxury yacht in the Bahamas.

 The thing that I’m getting at here broham is that whatever you are doing in life, you have to build forgiveness into the land.
 Warren Buffet was once asked at a shareholders meeting why he kept 20 billion dollars in the bank.
 It’s not something that an investment company normally does so it’s a legitimate question.